torikushiii/DiscordTwitterBot/README.md

+# Due to Twitter is no longer supporting guest authentication, this bot will no longer work.
+I will try to find a workaround soon.

 # DiscordTwitterBot

 This is a working prototype of fetching "real-time" tweets since the new Twitter Streaming API is now a paid service.
 Expect to see some bugs, errors, and a lot of code that needs to be refactored.